tmonks/100-days-of-code/r2-log.md

 It definitely needs some polishing yet, but at least I got all the #freeCodeCamp tests to pass.

 ![Scatter Plot with all tests passing](https://pbs.twimg.com/media/EW3t_8oX0AI3LiF?format=png&name=small)

+### Day 100
+R2/D100🎉#100DaysOfCode
+I'm thrilled to be contributing foodrelief.us, an amazing, meaningful project by Eric Ries which is feeding hundreds of hungry people every day in SF.
+Learned about Twilio functions and Airtable API to pull info on repeat meal requesters #nodejs